ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 provided by a library and determines the policy by which tasks get doled out and run in domains.
 For this tutorial, we'll use `parallel_scheduler_queue`, which maintains a pool of worker domains that pull tasks from a global queue.
-You can also use `parallel_scheduler_sequential`, which is a “trivial scheduler” that runs everything on the primary domain.
+You can also use `parallel_scheduler_sequential**, which is a trivial “scheduler” that just runs everything on the primary domain.
 This is handy if you want to test parallel code without switching to a multicore-enabled runtime.

+**[This is a slightly old phrasing: probably we should show `average` working fine until we split it across files]**

 If we try to call **`[f]`** from our threads, however, we get an error from the
 compiler: